mjordan/islandora_field_values/README.md

 A street in Qualicum Beach, B.C.
 Some storefronts and automobiles are shown.
 1
 ```

-The `--remove_line_breaks` option` removes line breaks so field values fit nicely on a single rown in the output.
+Add `--remove_line_breaks` if you want to remove line breaks from field values so they fit nicely on a single rown in the output.

 ## Installation